ddrsmile/CarND-Advanced-Lane-Lines/README.md

 ![approach](output_images/approach.png)

 Fist of all, `camera calibration` was carried out with the given chessboard images.
 I defined the source (`src`) area which contains the lane lines I wanted to found by the models and the destination (`dst`) which is used to `perspective transform`.
-As what instruction suggested, I warpped the images into bird's-eye view.
+As what instruction suggested, I warped the images into bird's-eye view.

 For the third step, I applied `Color thresholding` only to extract **yellow** and **white** color.
 After lots of trial and error, I eventually used **L** channel of **LUV**, **b** channel of **Lab**, **yellow** area of **HVS** and **white** area of **HLS**.
 I did not use `Sobel thresholding` because I satisfied the results of `Color thresholding`.
 Hitsogram was performed to find the positions of the lane lins.
 Rather than using the half of image as the base, I performed histogram to find the lane lines in each window.
 After the lane lines are found as the points, I fitted the points with polynomial.
 And then I calculated the radius of curvature and the position offset with the fitted polynomial functions.